 You may be consuming fewer cups of the "real stuff", but if you find yourself missing the taste of coffee, feel free to replace every drop you give up with decaf, Dr Graham says.

 If most of your daily caffeine is coming from soda, plenty of brands offer stimulant-free substitutes for your favourite flavours.

 One of the main reasons people like to load up on caffeine is for the energy boost.
 But do you know what else gives you energy in the a.m.?
 Getting moving.

-No matter what you do, whether it's going for a run, finishing a relaxing yoga flow, or just doing a few jumping jacks, getting your dopamine pumping is a great way to start your day.
+No matter what you do as part of your morning routine, whether it's going for a run, finishing a relaxing yoga flow, or just doing a few jumping jacks, getting your dopamine pumping is a great way to start your day.

 Get enough sleep.